-Meet our Chairman and CEO Bill White
+Meet our Volunteer Chairman and CEO Bill White

 White is a graduate of the French Culinary Institute and holds a bachelor’s degree in political science from Fordham University in the Bronx, New York.
 Accolades include decorations from the U.S. Dept of Defense, the U.S. Army, Navy, Marine Corps and Coast Guard; The Knight (Cavaliere) of the Republic of Italy; and the Life Saving Benevolent Association’s top honor for rescuing a woman drowning in the Hudson River.
 Licenses and training include NYC EMS Emergency Medical Technician, Captain of the First Aid and Rescue Co. of the Point Lookout Lido Fire Department and USCG Captain license for 100-ton passenger vessels.
-He is founder of the Fordham University EMS, Professional Fundraiser FINRA and NYS Series 7 & 66.
+He is founder of the Fordham University EMS, and held Professional Fundraiser FINRA licenses Series 7 & 66.